 How to join

 You can become part of the network in two ways:

-Subscribe to the mailing list for news on new resources, events, etc. and post your own messages if you wish: just send a blank e-mail to firstname.lastname@example.org.
+- Subscribe to the mailing list for news on new resources, events, etc. and post your own messages if you wish: just send a blank e-mail to firstname.lastname@example.org.
 (When you get a response, it is best to reply to the e-mail to confirm.
 Clicking the link may not work.)

-The Network for the Study of Glossing was founded in December 2015 by Alderik Blom (Oxford), Franck Cinato (Paris), Pádraic Moran (Galway), Andreas Nievergelt (Zürich), Mariken Teeuwen (The Hague), and Matthew Zisk (Yamagata).
+The Network for the Study of Glossing was founded in December 2015 by Alderik Blom (Marburg), Franck Cinato (Paris), Pádraic Moran (Galway), Andreas Nievergelt (Zürich), Mariken Teeuwen (Amsterdam), and Matthew Zisk (Tohoku).